s02singh/BloodBound/README.md

 ## Gameplay Explanation ##

-You have unlimited time/waves.
+You have unlimited time.
 Defeat all enemies in the wave to start the next one.
 There are 10 waves.

 Rage - As you inflict damage and take damage, you slowly build a rage meter.
 Once you are full, the character emits a red lightning aura.
 Press V to trigger Rage Blast.